CodyLobdell/reading-notes/README.md

 Reading Notes Journal D102

-My name is Cody! :) I like to pet random dogs at the park!
+My name is Cody!
+I like to pet random dogs at the park!

-Growth Mindset is pursuing education.
+What Growth Mindset is to me...

+Three reminders to stay in a growth Mindset:

 1. Reminder one